AdobeDocs/workfront.en/help/quicksilver/wf-api/doc-wbhks-api/docu-webhook-api.md

   <tr>
    <td>access_token&nbsp;</td>
    <td>String</td>
-   <td> <p>A token used to make authorized API calls on the user’s behalf.
+   <td> <p>A token used to make authorized API calls on the user's behalf.
 This should expire to prevent unauthorized API calls.</p> </td>
   </tr>
   <tr>
    <td>refresh_token&nbsp;</td>